Take part in the Economics Challenge!

 - Decision making

 With Swee-Hoon Chuah

-The Fiscal Ship Challenge
+The Fiscal Ship Challenge (North only)

 Federal government policy shapes our country.
 Policy makers must make choices about where resources are best allocated.
 Should they favour the environment, job security, education, or health?
 What do you think governments should spend money on?